CLT29/OpenSALICON/Readme.md

 ### Citing OpenSALICON

-If you find OpenSALICON useful in your research, please cite:
+A technical report describing our implementation is provided (salicon.pdf).
+If you find OpenSALICON useful in your research, please cite our technical report:
 ````
 @TECHREPORT {christopherleethomas2016,
     author      = {Christopher Lee Thomas},